Andrew Baron: Online video

-Baron directed a portion of "Killer," an episode of CSI: Crime Scene Investigation which aired February 2, 2006.
+Baron directed a portion of "Killer", an episode of CSI: Crime Scene Investigation which aired February 2, 2006.

-Steve Jobs featured Baron's Rocketboom on stage when releasing the video iPod and again when releasing the AppleTV.
+Steve Jobs featured Baron's Rocketboom on stage when releasing the video iPod and again when releasing the Apple TV.

 In March 2006, Baron commented on the sale of a week of advertising for $40,000 on eBay in Brandweek:

 In 2008, Baron created the first version of the Know Your Meme database, to accompany a spin-off show he created and produced for Rocketboom.

 Also in 2008, with one of the most followed Twitter accounts, Baron made international news when he put his Twitter account up for sale on eBay.

 Baron released his third major site, Magma, in 2009.

 In 2011, Baron sold Know Your Meme to Cheezburger in a reported "low seven-figure deal".

 Awards

 Baron's work had been recognized by the Webbys, the Vloggies and Streamys.

 Personal life

 Andrew Baron is the son of trial lawyer Fred Baron.
 Andrew Baron made international news again in 2008, when he used his blog to plead with a drug company to help save his father's life.